pyvista/pyvista/CONTRIBUTING.rst

 with ``test`` by default.)
 This is done since the tests require building the documentation, and are not a primary form of testing.

-When executed the tests will:
+When executed, the test will first pre-process the build images.
+The images are:

-   1. Collect all documentation images from the ``Build Image Directory``.
+1. Collected from the ``Build Image Directory``.

-   1. Resize the images to a maximum of 400x400 pixels.
+1. Resized to a maximum of 400x400 pixels.

-   1. Save a copy of the resized images to a flat directory in ``./_doc_debug_images``.
+1. Saved to a flat directory in ``./_doc_debug_images``.

-   1. Use `:func:pyvista.compare_images` to compare the build images in ``./_doc_debug_images`` to the cached images in the ``Doc Image Cache``.
+Next, the pre-processed images in ``./_doc_debug_images`` are compared to the cached images in the ``Doc Image Cache`` using :func:`pyvista.compare_images`.

-If an image is missing from either the ``Build Image Directory`` or the ``Doc Image Cache``, the tests will fail.
-If new plots are added to docstrings, they must also be added to the cache.
-If old plots are removed from docstrings, they must also be removed from the cache.
+The tests can fail in three ways.
+To make it easy to review images for failed tests, copies of the images are made:

+#.
+If the comparison between the two images fails:

+    - The cache image is copied to ``./_doc_debug_images_failed/from_cache``
+    - The build image is copied to ``./_doc_debug_images_failed/from_build``

+#.
+If an image is in the cache but missing from the build:

+    - The cache image is copied to  ``./_doc_debug_images_failed/from_cache``

+#.
+If an image is in the build but missing from the cache:

+    - The build image is copied to  ``./_doc_debug_images_failed/from_build``

+To resolve failed tests, any images in ``from_build`` or ``from_cache`` may be copied to or removed from the ``Doc Image Cache``.
+For example, if adding new docstring examples or plots, the test will initially fail, and the images in ``from_build`` may be added to the ``Doc Image Cache``.
+Similarly, if removing examples, the images in ``from_cache`` may be removed from the ``Doc Image Cache``.

 .. note::

     It is not necessary to build the documentation images locally in order to add to or update the doc image cache.
-The documentation is automatically built as part of CI testing, and an artifact with the debug images is automatically generated.
-The artifact can be downloaded, and images from the artifact may be copied and added to the cache.
+The documentation is automatically built as part of CI testing, and an artifact is generated for (1) all pre-processed build images and (2) failed test cases.
+These artifacts may simply be downloaded from GitHub for review.

     The debug images saved with the artifact can also be used to "simulate" building the documentation images locally.
-The images may simply be copied to the local ``Build Image Directory``, and the tests can then be executed locally for debugging.
+If the images are copied to the local ``Build Image Directory``, the tests can then be executed locally for debugging as though the documentation has already been built.

 .. note::